zhangshuyun/gitaly/doc/virtual_storage.md

 |-----------------|------------------------------------------------------------------------------------|----------|------------|
 | default         | @hashed/5f/9c/5f9c4ab08cac7457e9111a30e4664920607ea2c115a1433d7be98e97e64244ca.git | gitaly-1 | 2          |
 | default         | @hashed/5f/9c/5f9c4ab08cac7457e9111a30e4664920607ea2c115a1433d7be98e97e64244ca.git | gitaly-2 | 3          |

+The reconciler considers assigned but removed storages as still assigned.
+This means it won't schedule `delete_replica` jobs to any assigned storage before the assignments of the removed storages are manually removed.

 ## Known Problems